Paralucia pyrodiscus: Conservation

 The subspecies Eltham copper was thought extinct in the 1950s.
-A major conservation movement surrounding it started in 1987 after a colony in the Melbourne area was found.
+A major conservation movement surrounding it started in 1987 after a colony in the Melbourne area was found, and its existence publicised that year with the release by the Department of Conservation, Forests and Lands of a book on the butterfly by David Cameron and Phil Ingamells.
 It is listed as "threatened" on the Victorian Flora and Fauna Guarantee Act 1988.
 Populations have declined due to loss of habitat by urbanisation and loss of a natural fire regime.
 Two reserves in Eltham were partially burnt in 1998 in an attempt to improve habitat quality for the Eltham copper.
-The butterfly was found in remnant bushland near Montmorency Railway Station in March 2020, the area is at risk as part of clearing for level crossing removal works.
+The butterfly was found in remnant bushland near Montmorency Railway Station in March 2021, the area was at risk as part of clearing for Hurstbridge line duplication works.
+The state government then cancelled the proposed duplication works that would impact the butterfly habitat.